mamba-org/quetz/README.md

 This will build the javascript files and place them in `/quetz_frontend/dist/` from where they are automatically picked up by the quetz server.

-## License

-We use a shared copyright model that enables all contributors to maintain the copyright on their contributions.

-This software is licensed under the BSD-3-Clause license.
-See the [LICENSE](LICENSE) file for details.

 ## Using quetz

 ### Create a channel